How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 Meaning: Here are several charts showing:

-• The EA's profit or loss during these different time periods (profit/loss distribution).
+- The profit or loss situation of the EA's trades during these different time periods (profit/loss distribution).

 Why Look at This: This helps you understand if the EA has obvious "active hours."
 For example, is it only active during certain market sessions (like London or New York sessions) ?
 Or does it perform particularly well or poorly on Fridays?
 This helps judge the strategy's suitable environment and potential patterns.